AriFordsham/GHCWiki/status/oct09.md

 grab the GHC 6.12 release.
 It'll be perfectly usable, but only if you use (an up to date) cabal-install to download libraries, and accept that they may not be tested with GHC 6.12.

-Lastly, GHC 6.12 has a totally re-engineered build system, with much-improved dependency tracking [Building](building).
-While there have been lots of teething problems, things are settling down and the new system is a huge improvement over the old one.
-The main improvement is that you can usually just say `make`, and everything will be brought up to date (before it was often necessary to `make clean` first).
-Another improvement is that the new system exposes much more parallelism in the build, so GHC builds faster on multicores.

 ## What's hot for the next year